PabloDinella/lists/README.md

 4. **Reflect**: Review your lists regularly
 5. **Engage**: Take action on your tasks with confidence

+## Roadmap

+- [x] Flexible lists (add, remove and modify any list)
+- [ ] Drag and drop reordering

+## Braindump

+Ideas and thoughts that could turn into new features:

+- Customizable shortcuts
+- Weekly and daily review flows
+- Processing aid (maybe AI could help)

 ## Tech Stack

 - **Frontend**: